OXRS-IO/OXRS-IO-LCD-ESP32-LIB/README.md

 *
   * Convert the logo.bmp to a C header file.
 You can use the convert.py script supplied in the tools folder of the lib.
-Type `convert.py -i logo.bmp -o logo.h -v logo` to create the `logo.h` header file that contains the `logo.bmp` as an array stored in PROGMEM.
+Type `convert.py -i logo.bmp -o logo.h -v FW_LOGO` to create the `logo.h` header file that contains the `logo.bmp` as an array stored in PROGMEM.
 Any other method to convert the .bmp to an array can be used.
-Make sure the array is declared as `const uint8_t logo[] PROGMEM = { ... };`
+Make sure the array is declared as `const uint8_t FW_LOGO[] PROGMEM = { ... };`
   * the `logo.h` file has to be copied into the sketch folder
   * `logo.h` has to be included in your FW.ino file `#include "logo.h"`